jshvn/professional/linkedin/linkedin.md

 Highlights:
 - Constructed latent variable model to improve new user onboarding, leading to increased activation and subscription rates
 - Utilized XGBoost to identify primary factors influencing customer attrition and guided retention strategies with product teams
-- Refined an implementation of the apriori algorithm to handle larger datasets, optimizing for both computational complexity and rule granularity
+- Refined an implementation of the Apriori algorithm to handle larger datasets, optimizing for both computational complexity and rule granularity
 - Architected a containerized data engineering production system used for personalization of millions of in-product and email experiences
 - Hired and mentored several junior engineers and interns